-This beef shawarma recipe will allow you to make this beloved and delicious street food at home.
+My beef shawarma recipe allows you to make this beloved, and delicious street food at home.

 A well known staple in Middle Eastern countries, and around the world, shawarma is tasty.

-Then for something completely different, and a relatively new innovation, chicken shawarma appeared.
+And of course something completely different, and a relatively new innovation, chicken shawarma.

-It was a great treat for us to go out and watch as the shawarma turned and sizzled on its spit.
+It was a great treat as a kid to go out and watch as the shawarma turned and sizzled on its spit.

 The shawarma man sliced through all the layers of the crispy meat as it oozed in its own juices..

-I remember my mouth watering as the shawarma man opened a pita and soaked up some of the meat juices on the inside of the bread.
+A pita loaf is opened up to soak up some of the meat juices on the inside of the pocket.

-Then using his long and sharp knife he would slice some of the shawarma meat as the spit continued to turn.
+Then using a long and sharp knife the shawarma meat is thinly sliced as the spit continues to turn.

-He’d then squeeze the lovely and luscious tahini sauce on top of the meat and let it drizzle in between all the pieces of the lamb.
+A squeeze of luscious tahini sauce on top of the meat left to drizzle in between all the pieces of the lamb.

 Shawarma spices are unique to shawarma with doner and gyros having their own regional spices and flavors.